CouncilofLorien/counciloflorien.github.io/docs/cards/D/durins-folk.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Dwarves._ Five strikes.
 Detainment and -2 prowess against hero companies.
-May also be played keyed to The Shire.
-"Fathers would beg us to take their sons as apprentices, and pay us handsomely, especially in food supplies, which we never bothered to grow or find for ourselves."_ ***---&NoBreak;Hob***
+May also be played keyed to The Shire. <br>_"Fathers would beg us to take their sons as apprentices, and pay us handsomely, especially in food supplies, which we never bothered to grow or find for ourselves."_ ***---&#65279;Hob***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【8/&ndash;】</div>